 - Many NDs need to be diplomatic leaders.
 Our profession is growing and we still need the ability to educate people, including other medical professions, about naturopathic medicine.

-Dr. Parrish says, “I wanted to help people in the least invasive way possible, to help patients avoid unnecessary surgeries, medications, and to reverse and prevent disease.”
-She adds, “Naturopathic medicine is a good fit for me because I love its synergistic treatment approach used to restore vitality in patients, not just to treat symptoms.
+“I wanted to help people in the least invasive way possible, to help patients avoid unnecessary surgeries, medications, and to reverse and prevent disease.”
+Dr. Parrish adds, “Naturopathic medicine is a good fit for me because I love its synergistic treatment approach used to restore vitality in patients, not just to treat symptoms.”

 Dr. LoGiudice found naturopathic medicine through her own health struggle.
-“I was a pretty sick teenager, with irritable syndrome, to the point where I couldn’t go out socially for fear of not being a few steps from a bathroom.
+“I was a pretty sick teenager, with irritable bowel syndrome, to the point where I couldn’t go out socially for fear of not being a few steps from a bathroom.
 When I graduated school, I was literally homebound – so my mom took me to every doctor,” she says.
-Each one told her just she had to live with her condition and offered drugs for stress and bowl function, which didn’t help.
-“Fed up, and not knowing what else to do, my mom took me to a naturopathic doctor, who spoke to me, looked at my diet and what I was eating.
+Each one told her just she had to live with her condition and offered drugs for stress and bowel function, which didn’t help.
+“Fed up, and not knowing what else to do, my mom took me to a naturopathic doctor, who spoke to me and looked at my diet.
 In two weeks, it radically changed my life and I knew this was the medicine I wanted to study and learn more about.”

 Dr. Bongiorno saw naturopathic medicine work for a friend of his with multiple sclerosis.
 “She had the chronic progressive type, which is a very debilitating disease,” he says.
-“After receiving no benefit from conventional care, she visited a natural doctor.
+“After receiving no benefit from conventional care, she visited a naturopathic doctor.
 I had never heard of that kind of doctor before, and frankly, didn’t believe in that kind of healing.
-But, I was astounded as I saw her improve, and that was my ‘ah-ha’ moment, and I decided to skip conventional school and try naturopathic medicine.”
+But, I was astounded to see her improve, and that was my ‘ah-ha’ moment.
+I decided to skip conventional school and go to naturopathic medical school.”